exploratory-io/book/viz/trend-line.md

 # Trend Line

-Trend Line feature is available for Line and Scatter(No Aggregation and With Agggregation) charts.
-You can draw Trend or Smooth Lines by selecting one of Trend Line types in the Trend Line Setting dialog.
+Trend Line feature is available for Line and Scatter(No Aggregation and With Aggregation) charts.
+You can draw Trend or Smooth Lines by selecting one of the Trend Line types in the Trend Line Setting dialog.

 ![](images/trend-dialog.png)

-You can open this dialog by selecting `Trend Line` menu of Y-Axis properties.
+You can open this dialog by selecting the `Trend Line` menu of Y-Axis properties.

 ![](images/trend-toggle.png)